draeger-lab/refinegems/docs/source/modules-desc/gapfill.rst

 reactions that should be added to the model.
 However, enabling the NCBI search will slow down the algorithm significantly, since the NCBI search is done via the Entrez API and therefore limited to a certain number of requests per second.

+Required GeneGapFiller input files
+""""""""""""""""""""""""""""""""""

+The command line interface expects the organism annotation under ``--gff-g``.
+This GFF3 file should describe the same organism or strain as the model and should contain CDS entries with ``locus_tag`` attributes.
+The locus tags are compared to the gene product labels in the model.
+CDS entries may also contain ``protein_id`` and ``eC_number`` attributes.
+Existing EC numbers are used directly; missing EC numbers can be inferred from homolog searches or, optionally, from NCBI.

+For DIAMOND-based mapping, the following files are required together:

+- ``--fasta``: protein FASTA file for the same organism or model.
+The sequences are used as DIAMOND query input for missing genes that still need EC information.
+- ``--dmnd-db``: DIAMOND database searched for homologs.
+For the default ``--db-type swissprot`` workflow, this is the SwissProt DIAMOND database.
+The required SwissProt files can be downloaded with ``refinegems setup data SwissProt_gapfill``.
+For ``--db-type user``, provide a DIAMOND database built from the user-defined reference proteins.
+- ``--db-mapping`` / ``-db-map``: mapping file for the selected database.
+For ``swissprot``, this maps SwissProt identifiers to EC and BRENDA information.
+For ``user``, it must map the identifiers in the user-defined database to EC numbers.

+The NCBI lookup is optional.
+If ``--check-ncbi`` is set, ``--mail`` must also be provided so Entrez requests include a contact address.

 How to run a GapFiller
 ----------------------